jadpole/jadpole.github.io/_posts/2015-07-28-typechecked-matrix.md

 ```

 Whatever method we implement for `Ket<N>` will be available for `Matrix<N, N1>`.
 However, it's more readable this way, and the intent is obvious.
-Notice how,
+Notice how
-here too, we would benefit from value parameters by returning an array of the
+these methods, too, would benefit from value parameters by returning an array of
-good length instead of a vector.
+the good length instead of a vector.

 ## Conclusion